vitkuz573/aspirational-manifests/docs/Writerside/topics/Secrets-File-Contents.md

 The `salt` and `hash` properties are used to encrypt the secrets in the `secrets` property.

 Each individual secret is encrypted using the `AesGcm` algorithm, using the `salt` and `hash` properties as the key.

+`pbkdf2Iterations` stores the number of PBKDF2 rounds used to derive the encryption key.

 The `secretsVersion` value denotes the encryption algorithm in use.
 When Aspirate upgrades the algorithm this number increases, signalling that stored secrets should be re-encrypted.